 Though the U.S. led the way, another great bloodbath soon came about, also inspired by political liberalism and theories about the social contract, but this time in a "continental European" version (which usually just means France, and sometimes Germany), to put this rebirth of democracy in its proper place - and like the new Olympics, which recycle the spirit of the old but are hardly the same, they brought a certain value system to power.
 In a process that began at that time and would last a century, the bourgeoisie dethroned the nobility, and they dropped like dominoes - it was a process of the rebirth of the State (sometimes even without the consent of the managers of that apparatus, and sometimes plotted entirely by them).
 And so it was that after killing a lot of people and going through various models of democracy and types of government (from the parliamentary monarchy of the Girondins to the republic of Jacobin terror), they at last firmly enthroned the idealistic concept everyone has in mind when talking abstractly about democracy, at least of the parliamentary type.
-In short, they ended up with a government elected by male census suffrage (though, all told, they did have a period of universal male suffrage), ruled by a middle class of merchants and industrialists (for some fifty years by this point they could no longer have been referred to simply as craftsmen), complaining about how they'd done the nobility's dirty work for years.
-That little adventure ended with Napoleon's coup d'etat and the birth of another new empire.
-So much corruption...
+In short, they ended up with a government elected by male census suffrage (though, all told, they did have a period of universal male suffrage), ruled by a middle class of merchants and industrialists (for some fifty years by this point they could no longer have been referred to simply as craftsmen), complaining about how vate property, but assert control over all other spheres as well, including the so-called private sphere.
+From the platform of the State, all relations are prescribed and (de)limited: political, economic and personal.